-Advising representativesAn advising representative may acquirehave discretionary authority over investments of others.
+An advising representative may have discretionary authority over investments of others.
 Accordingly, this category of registration involves the most onerous proficiency requirements.
 We expect an individual who seeks registration as an advising representative to demonstrate a high quality of experience that is clearly relevant to discretionary portfolio management.
-This section sets out specific examples of experience that may satisfy the relevant investment management experience during employment for advising representatives.
+This section sets out specific examples of experience that may satisfy the relevant investment management experience requirement for advising representatives.